Series Connected Solar Panels

 Lets look at connecting solar panels in series with the same voltages but different current ratings.

 In this method all the solar panels are of different current rating but have the same nominal voltage.
 The individual panel voltages will still add together as before, but this time the amperage will be limited to the value of the lowest panel in the series string, in this case 1 ampere.
 Then the series string will produce 36 volts at 1.0 amp only.

-Then no matter the power rating of the connected panels, it is the panel with the lowest current rating which dicides the total power output.
+Then no matter the actual maximum power rating of the connected panels, it will be the pv panel with the lowest current rating that decides the total power output of the series string.
 For example, our three panels above have individual power ratings of:

-So the total wattage of the three PV panels comes to 108 watts, but the power available to the connected load is only 36 (36*1) watts clearly reducing the strings efficiency to about 33%, thereby wasting money on the purchase of the higher wattage solar panels.
-Connecting solar panels in series with different current ratings should only be used provisionally, as the solar panel with the lowest rated current determines the current output of the whole array.
+So the total expected wattage from the three PV panels comes to 108 watts, but the power available to the connected load is only 36 (36 volts times 1 ampere) watts clearly reducing the strings actual wattage to about 33% of maximum, thereby wasting money on the purchase of the higher wattage solar panels.
+Connecting solar panels in series with different current ratings should only be used provisionally, because as we have seen, the solar pv panel with the lowest rated current is the one which determines the current output of the whole array.